zhangster12/Obsidian-BJJ-Notes/Guards/Reverse Half Guard.md

 # Overview
-The <u>Reverse Half Guard</u> is the variation of [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard) where the top player is facing the legs.
+The <u>Reverse Half Guard</u> is the variation of [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard) where the passer is facing the legs.

 ![Reverse Half Guard](https://evolve-mma.com/wp-content/uploads/2023/08/reverse-half-guard-edited.jpg)
 # Entry